EuJinnLucaShow/todo-app/README.md

 ## How to Use

-- Add tasks using the 'Add Task' button.
+- Add tasks using the 'Add' button.
 - Mark the task as completed or delete using the appropriate buttons.
 - Navigate between pages using pagination.